Aspose.ZIP for Python via .NET

 Aspose.ZIP for Python via .NET enables software engineers to compress as well as decompress various types to files inside their Python applications.
 The library allows software developers to compress multiple files and folders into various archive formats such as ZIP, 7Zip, RAR, TAR, GZIP, BZ2, GZIP, LZ, CPIO, XZ, and may more.
 Similarly, it provides the capability to extract compressed files from these archives.
 This feature is particularly useful when dealing with large sets of files that need to be shared or stored efficiently.
 The following example shows how software developers can create a compressed ZIP archive with just a couple of lines of Python code.

-Create a Compressed ZIP Archive using Python
+How to Create a Compressed ZIP Archive using Python?

 import clr